FragHub/Rules/fragadelphia_rules_and_regulations.md

 ### Time-outs
 1. All teams are given 3 tactical time-outs per map played.
 All forms of communication are allowed during a tactical time-out.
 2. All teams are given the ability to activate technical time-outs during any freeze-time.
-All forms of communication except communication with an admin are prohibited during tactical time-outs, and will result in a penalty.
+All forms of communication except communication with an admin are prohibited during technical time-outs, and will result in a penalty.

 ### Coaching
 1. Depending on available hardware, coaches may or may not have access to team communications.
 In the event that a coach does not have access, they are not permitted to interact verbally with the team at any point during a live match.